Specifying a Key field

 Record IDs are normally hidden from the user, but you can display them in the Form View by clicking “Select Columns” and then checking “Record ID”:

-If you don’t select a Key Field, then ActivityInfo will fallback to using the Record ID, which may confuse your users.
+If you don’t select a Key Field, then ActivityInfo uses the Record ID, which may confuse your users.
 For example, if you reference the Province form without selecting a Key Field for the Province Form, you’ll have to select a Province by finding its Record ID:

 This is probably not what you want.